Dr. Carl Lauter, July 7th, 2015

 NL: And where did you live growing up?

 CL: When I was just a little baby, first born, family lived in an apartment on a street called Pingree.
-Pingree was near 12th Street.
-12th Street is now known as Rosa Parks Boulevard.
+Pingree was near Twelfth Street.
+Twelfth Street is now known as Rosa Parks Boulevard.
 And when I was about a year or two old, my family moved into an up-and-down flat on Gladstone.
-And Gladstone was also between, which was only a block over from Pingree, between 12th and 14th street.
+And Gladstone was also between, which was only a block over from Pingree, between Twelfth and Fourteenth street.
 And I lived there until I was nine years of age, when the family moved to an area known as the Dexter-Davison neighborhood.
 And I lived on the street Burlingame.
 3012 Burlingame.
 That was between Lawton and Wildemere, and a block and a half on either end was Linwood to the East and Dexter to the West.
 And I lived there most of my childhood and young adult life and my mother and my younger brother were actually living there still in 1967.